moanderson004/PM566-whoami/README.md

 Look for your GitHub username and add a link to your Github profile and something about yourself you don't mind sharing publicly.
 Remember to only modify the line with your name!
-If you don't see your name, just add it at the end of the list (and see what happens!).
+If you don't see your name, just add it at the end of the list.

 Once you are done, submit a
-[Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to include your information in the original repository.
+[Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to include your information in the original repository (the USCbiostats version).

 # PM566 Fall 2023 students